karstnet/karstnet/README.md

 Also available online at: https://karstnet.readthedocs.io/

-## Reference
+## Reference and Corrigendum

-The karstnet package implements the statistical metrics that were investigated and discussed in:
+The karstnet package implements some of the statistical metrics that were investigated and discussed in:
 Collon, P., Bernasconi D., Vuilleumier C., and Renard P., 2017, Statistical metrics for the characterization of karst network geometry and topology.